Alliance for the Union of Romanians: Background and founding

-2020 Romanian legislative election
+Election to Parliament and first legislature (2020–2024)

 In the 2020 Romanian legislative election, AUR obtained a high percentage of the votes, being called as the "surprise" of Romania.
 The results also increased the popularity of the party on the Internet.
+Many members of the Romanian Orthodox Church campaigned for the AUR during the 2020 Romanian legislative election.
 The party came first among Romanians in Italy, the largest group of the Romanian diaspora, and ran a close second among Romanians in France and Romanians in Spain.
 It also scored first in Cyprus.
 AUR's candidate for prime minister was Călin Georgescu, who worked for the United Nations for 17 years.

-According to a statement released by AUR, between 7 and 8 December 2020, 15,000 Romanians joined the party in just 24 hours.
-The party is supposedly to have 46 members of parliament in the 2020–2024 Romanian legislature, according to the same statement.
+According to a statement released by AUR on 8 December 2020, 15,000 Romanians joined the party in just 24 hours.
+The party got 47 MPs in the 2020–2024 Romanian legislature.

 The party achieved good results in rural areas of Moldavia and Dobruja, areas traditionally dominated by the other big parties.
 Its most significant percentages were in the counties where the Romanian Orthodox Church has a strong influence and a large number of practicing believers.
 These are Suceava (14.72%), Botoșani (14.62%), Neamț (14.4%), Constanța (14.2%), and Vrancea (13.43%).
 The party speculated the new communication channels (social networks) in a similar way to the Greater Romania Party (PRM) of the late 1990s - early 2000s, which used the newspaper "România Mare" (Greater Romania) as a communication channel, reaching high electoral scores.
 Another example is the People's Party – Dan Diaconescu (PP-DD), which was propelled with the help of the OTV television channel.

 Recorder, a Romanian online publisher, argues that the election campaign of AUR has adapted to the rural environment, which lacks modern technology, relying more on messages desired by the masses than on a coherent ideology.
 In this way, they argue, in addition to a core of supporters who voted for radical messages, there is also the wider category of electorate strictly attracted by populist messages.